sensics/OSVR-RenderManager/installer/README.txt

 Since version 0.6.3, distortion correction works on both OpenGL and Direct3D.
 Since version 0.6.8, distortion correction uses an arbitrary polynomial distortion with respect to the distance from the center of projection on the screen.

 Version notes:
-0.6.36:
+0.6.37:
+ *ftr  Refactoring code to prepare for open-source release *bug  Fixed bug with OpenGL non-DirectMode introduced as part of mac port 0.6.36:
  *ftr  Added DirectMode (D2D) on AMD cards for both Direct3D11 and OpenGL *ftr  Asynchronous Time Warp (currently only in a single example program)